aierlma/faster-whisper-webui/README.md

 [--vad_parallel_devices COMMA_DELIMITED_DEVICES]
 [--auto_parallel BOOLEAN]
 ```
 In addition, you may also use URL's in addition to file paths as input.
 ```
 python cli.py --model large --vad silero-vad --language Japanese "https://www.youtube.com/watch?v=4cICErqqRSM"
 ```

 Rather than supplying arguments to `app.py` or `cli.py`, you can also use the configuration file [config.json5](config.json5).
 See that file for more information.
 If you want to use a different configuration file, you can use the `WHISPER_WEBUI_CONFIG` environment variable to specify the path to another file.

 ### Multiple Files

 You can upload multiple files either through the "Upload files" option, or as a playlist on YouTube.
 Each audio file will then be processed in turn, and the resulting SRT/VTT/Transcript will be made available in the "Download" section.
 When more than one file is processed, the UI will also generate a "All_Output" zip file containing all the text output files.

 ## Diarization

-To detect different speakers in the audio, you can use the [whisper-diarization](https://gitlab.com/aadnk/whisper-diarization) application.
+To detect different speakers in the audio, you can use the [whisper-diarization](https://gitlab.com/aadnk/whisper-diarization) application, or check "Diarization" in the options.

 Download the JSON file after running Whisper on an audio file, and then run app.py in the
 whisper-diarization repository with the audio file and the JSON file as arguments.

+## Translation

+To translate the transcript to English, set the task to "Translate".
+You can also use ChatGPT for this task via my [translate-gpt](https://gitlab.com/aadnk/translate-gpt) CLI application.

 ## Whisper Implementation